 You might not be able to forecast what your expenses will be 20 years from now, but you should try to map out your expenses going forward.
 This includes not only living expenses like housing and food but also the cost of healthcare and any discretionary expenses.

 Doing this will probably scare you, and this is fine.
-The point is to put in context how much money you will need to enjoy retired life.
-Granted, you don’t need all the money as compounding interest on investments, and other assets will help to get you there.
+The point is to put in context how much money for retirement you will need to enjoy retired life.
+Granted, you don’t need all the money for retirement as compounding interest on investments, and other assets will help to get you there.
 But you want to make sure that you have a big enough nest egg, in the beginning, to help cover your burn rate.

 Don’t Forget to Factor in Taxes